Hi Blog,

 Another large banyan tree was spotted here again. |

-Looks interesting and unique with a water stream flow inwards |
+Looks interesting and unique with a water stream flowing inwards |

 |